 Where the content provider confronts a vacuum, and where creativity cannot be hurried to fill it, end runs are made.
 Therefore, what gets promulgated and rewarded in search engines is parasitic behavior: Websites hungry for content piggyback off other websites’ creative labors, making the Internet, in its boldest strokes, an echo chamber of thievery.
 Short of thievery, crowd-sourcing must be employed to feed the ‘new content’ cycle.
-The insatiable audience steps into the breach to become that content provider, and not the exceptional artist or visionary.
+The insatiable audience steps into the breach to become that content provider since the patient artist needs years to perfect his or her product.
+A great novel may sit on a bookshelf one hundred years to reach its appreciative reader, while one hundred years of written literature may have been needed for the writer to reach his beginning.
+Timelines are no longer impediments.
+(Nothing in current culture germinates for more than one or two months.)
 Destinations on the Internet, as things presently stand, are more like watering holes on The Serengeti than Shakespeare’s Globe Theater.
 Whatever the Internet was suppose to be, it did not become.

 Relatively Speaking: My output has never approached the level of a professional painter, and grandiose canvases of scale are about as fanciful to an apartment dweller as notions of adequate ventilation.
 Regardless, I have modestly honed my craft in these conditions, and have only lately introduced true pictorial space to my compositions.

 Side bar: My eyesight began to fail me in the mid-2000s, and though it was a gradual process of aging, I had not noticed how the scale of my paintings (as with Exit Wounds and Strategies) had grown bigger.
 After discovering reading glasses, my eyesight was famously restored.
 Last Update: 1/12/19